 Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of the assets may not be recoverable, based on the undiscounted cash flows expected to be derived from the use and ultimate disposition of the assets.
 Assets identified as impaired are carried at their estimated fair value.
-During the six months ended June 30, 2013, the Company obtained new market data regarding a facility which is being marketed for sale.
-Based on this data, the Company recorded a pretax impairment charge of \$3.6 million which was recognized within the Wireless segment.
-Also during the first half of 2013, the Company concluded that certain production equipment would no longer be utilized and consequently recorded pretax impairment charges of \$2.0 million within the Wireless segment.
+There were no impairments identified during the three months ended March 31, 2014.
+During the three months ended March 31, 2013, the Company obtained new market data regarding a facility which is being marketed for sale.
+Based on this data, the Company recorded a pretax asset impairment charge of \$3.6 million which was recognized within the Wireless segment.
+Also during the three months ended March 31, 2013, the Company concluded that certain production equipment would no longer be utilized and consequently recorded pretax asset impairment charges of \$2.0 million within the Wireless segment.